fruityai/plugins/README.md

 await context.addSystemMessage("Always use metric system");
 ```

+- `addDocuments(docs)`: This method is used to add documents to the chat conversation.
+The documents are instances of Documents in Langchain library.
+OpenAI vector embeddings are automatically created for these documents for later use in searching.
+The `docs` parameter is an array of documents.

+- `getRelevantDocuments({ query, limit })`: This method is used to retrieve relevant documents based on a query.
+The `query` parameter is a string representing the search query.
+The `limit` parameter is an integer specifying the maximum number of documents to return.
+The method returns an array of documents.

 - `getUserLocation()`: This method is used to get the location of the user as latitude and longitude from the browser.

 If you don't see the functionality you need in `Context`, please email us at hey@fruity.ai.
 We would love to hear from you.